I can do all things through Christ.

 To provide the necessary physical, economical and academic structures to sustain the continued development of Cayman Academy so as to provide the best quality human resources to satisfy the various needs of the Cayman Islands and the wider Caribbean.
 Add your main content here – text, photos, videos, addons, whatever you want!

-The School is also accredited by the West Indies Union of Seventh-day Adventist Department of Education.
+The School is also accredited by the Atlantic Caribbean Union of Seventh-day Adventist Department of Education.

 Goals For Adventist Schools

 Every Adventist school’s goals are that each student will: